 - Teaching support matches the needs and talents of the student.

 - Effective teaching practices are research-based.

 - St Paul’s school will actively engage and work in partnership with the wider community.

 St Paul’s reflects the values of Catholic education with the aim of fostering a sense of community and belonging for all.
 We demonstrate a commitment to welcome, partnership and service.
 We develop the potential of each individual.

 In today’s rapidly changing world, many children encounter daily adversity.
 At St Paul’s we have a strong emphasis on Social and Emotional Learning (SEL).
 Fortnightly, the teachers timetable lessons on specific social skills.
 We draw on the Berry Street Education Model as our main resource and we teach specific lessons on resilience.
 The Personal and Social Capability contained in the Victorian Curriculum is high on the agenda at St Paul’s.
 The Personal and Social Capability is focussed on enabling students to understand themselves and others and manage their relationships.
 The St Paul’s SEL curriculum teaches children to recognise and regulate emotions, develop empathy for others, develop positive relationships, work effectively in teams and develop leadership skills.
 We teach students how to handle challenging situations constructively and we develop their resilience.

 Prep Transition Sessions

-We offer prospective Prep parents a variety of opportunities to visit and tour our school with open days, information evenings and a number of school orientation sessions for incoming children.
+We offer prospective Prep parents a variety of opportunities to visit and tour our school with our very popular Ready, Set, Prep taster days, open days, information evenings and a number of school orientation sessions for incoming children.
 Each family that is enrolled at St Paul’s is welcomed with an informal interview with the Principal and a community activity during Term 1.

 Communication With Kindergartens